 1. Access your server on FTP level.

-You should first install an FTP client on your PC to access to your web server files.
+You should first install an FTP client on your PC to access your web hosting server.
 I prefer Filezilla for doing this.

 Install Filezilla and connect to your server using your FTP/SFTP username and password.
 If you don’t know about them, ask your hosting provider.